The Lampizator Amber 3 DAC Review. HiFi Hype or the Real Deal?

 Placing the Chord back in, and even the iFi iDSD I heard those making beautiful music but again, I now heard those DACS as if they were trying hard to impress with their pizazz and wow factor.
 The Lampizator brought a totally different sound and as great as those other two are they were just in a different category for me (not as musical or magical).

-I could tell when the Lampizator was in the system that everything truly sounded “high end”.
-It had a refinement and beauty to the sound that I did not get with the other DACS.
+I could tell when the Lampizator was in the system that everything truly sounded very relaxing and nice.
+It had a refinement and beauty to the sound that I did not get with the other (albeit Lower cost) DACS that I have tested.
 Part of this, again, is the system itself.
 I have spent countless hours getting my synergy right with everything, and that can make all the difference.
-With that said, I have not heard this level of playback in my system before, and I attribute that to this DAC.

 It has to Stay.